Ashok-0003/repo-3/Overview/DevOps/Dynamics-365-Deployment-Guide.md

 4. Select Overview in the navigation panel, record the Display name, Application ID, and Directory ID values of the app registration.
 You will need these in the later steps.

-5. In the navigation panel, select Certificates & secrets
+5. In the navigation panel, select Certificates & secrets.

-6. Below Client secrets, choose + New client secret to create a secret
+6. Below Client secrets, choose + New client secret to create a secret.

 7. In the form, enter a description and select Add.
 Record the secret string.
 You will not be able to view the secret again once you leave the current screen.